StarpageIDK/books-list/README.md

 ﻿# books-list

-Simple C# app for managing lists of completed books using XML and WPF
+Simple C# laboratory app for managing lists of completed books using XML and WPF

 todo: add books covers